wultra/passphrase-meter/docs/Platform-iOS.md

 - **Good**
 - **Strong**

-The password testing takes several things into account (keyboard patterns, alphabetical order, repetition, etc...).
+Password testing takes several things into account (keyboard patterns, alphabetical order, repetition, etc...).
 You can also add a dictionary of well-known words to get rid of passwords that looks strong to algorithms but are actually very common spoken words, or very frequent passwords.

 ### Additional dictionaries

 The password strength testing can be improved by loading an appropriate dictionary.
 Due to limitations in the underlying `zxcvbn-c` implementation, only one dictionary can be loaded in the memory at the same time.
 Fortunately, this technical limitation typically doesn't cause problems in real-world scenarios, because people typically speak in one primary language.
-So, we decided to prefer fewer changes in the low level "zxcvbn-c" implementation, over more developer-friendly API.
+So, we decided to prefer fewer changes in the low-level "zxcvbn-c" implementation, over a more developer-friendly API.

 We recommend you to use dictionaries in the following manners: